shenolosman/School-Group-Agile-Project-Discord-Bot/Pr3s3nc3 documentation.md

 if the question is sensitive.
 Once the user has given a reason the absence is reported.

-Should the user change their mind midway they can type !cancel in the bot's DM chatt to cancel the command.
+If the user should change their mind midway they can type !cancel in the bot's DM chat to cancel the command.

 ### !Help [command]

 If there is a command you aren't sure of in the future you can always use the !help command to find more information on how to use it and what it does.

+Example: !help registerteacher